01

 Yes, but usually by carrying a huge invisible coordination load themselves.
 The question is not whether it is possible.
 The question is what it costs in time, retention, and quality.

-What should a coach replace first?
+What should a coach migrate first?

 Where should I go next if this is me?